JeevanSadalge2020/bootstrap-projects/README.md

 # bootstrap-project-one
-This project has been build focusing majorly on Bootstrap.
+These projects were build focusing majorly on Bootstrap.